a89ball/FitCheck/README.md

 OUR AIM:

-At FitCheck, we aspire to provide an easy-to-use web application for a commuinuty of people that love fitness or are willing to join it!
+At BeFit, we aspire to provide an easy-to-use web application for a commuinuty of people that love fitness or are willing to join it!
 We want to create a space where people feel motivated and encouraged to maintain their journey towards a healthier stronger lifestyle.

 # Description
 An application that allows users to create and log new workout plans and view previous workout logs.